BenjaminFraser/PythonBlogBuilder/README.md

 Benjamin Fraser

 Credit to Udacity for the skeleton Python Google App Engine code.
 Built using Python and Google App Engine.
-Credit to Materialize framework for the HTML and CSS frontend of the application.
+Credit to Materialize framework for the HTML and CSS frontend of the application, Quill.js for the rich text editor functionality and SweetAlert for the custom JS user alerts.

 --------